-Amsterdam's Schiphol Airport was the world's 14th-busiest (and fifth-busiest in Europe) airport, serving 58.4 million travelers in 2015, according to statistics compiled by Airports Council International, the organization that oversees global facilities.
-The airport, the hub for KLM and Corendon Dutch Airlines and a European hub for Delta Air Lines and EasyJet, has flights to 322 destinations.
+Amsterdam's Schiphol Airport (ASMS) was the world's 14th-busiest (fifth-busiest in Europe) airport, serving 58.4 million travelers in 2015 alone, according to statistics compiled by Airports Council International.
+The airport has non-stop flights to major cities in Europe, North and South America, Africa and Asia.

-By 1940 it was a commercial airport with four runways.
-It was destroyed during World War II, but was rebuilt in 1949, when it became the main airport for the Netherlands.
-It now has five runways.
+An airport first opened on the site in September 1916 as a World War I military airbase.
+By 1940, it was a commercial airport with four runways.
+It was destroyed during World War II but was rebuilt in 1949, when it became the main airport for the Netherlands.

 +31 900 0141